shannonlee0/linked-list-visualizer/README.md

 ```

 ### 2. Run the Backend (Flask)
-It is recommended to use a virtual environment
+Recommended to use a virtual environment
 ```bash
 python3 -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate